-Laboratory Corporation of America Holdings, a Delaware corporation (the "Company"), is distributing to holders of record ("Recordholders") of its common stock, par value \$0.01 per share (the "Common Stock"), at the close of business on May 29, 1997 (the "Record Date"), transferable rights (the "Rights") to subscribe for and purchase, at the election of the holders of the Rights (the "Rights Holders"), up to an aggregate of 10,000,000 shares (the "Underlying Shares") of either 8 1/2% Series A Convertible Exchangeable Preferred Stock, par value \$0.10 per share, of the Company (the "Series A Exchangeable Preferred Stock") or 8 1/2% Series B Convertible Pay-in-Kind Preferred Stock, par value \$0.10 per share, of the Company (the "Series B PIK Preferred Stock" and, together with the Series A Exchangeable Preferred Stock, the "Preferred Stock"), for a cash price of \$50 (the "Subscription Price") per share.
-Payment of the Subscription Price will be held in a segregated account to be maintained by the Subscription and Information Agent (as defined herein) and will be applied to the purchase of Preferred Stock.
+Laboratory Corporation of America Holdings, a Delaware corporation (the "Company"), is distributing to holders of record ("Recordholders") of its common stock, par value \$0.01 per share (the "Common Stock"), at the close of business on , 1997 (the "Record Date"), transferable rights (the "Rights") to subscribe for and purchase, at the election of the holders of the Rights (the "Rights Holders"), up to an aggregate of 10,000,000 shares (the "Underlying Shares") of either % Series A Convertible Exchangeable Preferred Stock, par value \$0.10 per share of the Company (the "Series A Exchangeable Preferred Stock") or % Series B Convertible Pay-in-Kind Preferred Stock, par value \$0.10 per share, of the Company (the "Series B PIK Preferred Stock" and, together with the Series A Exchangeable Preferred Stock, the "Preferred Stock") for a cash price of \$50 (the "Subscription Price") per share.
 Rights Holders will be able to exercise their Rights until 5:00 p.m.
+New York time on , 1997, unless such time is extended by the Company as described herein (the "Expiration Date").